-Although the effects of combining Xanax with cannabis have not been well studied, this combination is typically safe at modest dosages.
+The effects of mixing Xanax with cannabis are not well studied.
+However, this combination is usually safe in small doses.
 Nonetheless, every person reacts differently, and the results of mixing substances become even more unpredictable.

 We don’t know a lot about how Xanax and weed interact because there hasn’t been much research on the two drugs together.
 But we know both are CNS depressants, decreasing communication between your brain and body.